How to Apply a Wired Firmware Update to Your Collar Follow

 - Connect the collar to your computer with the USB-C cable

-- Long-press the power button on your Halo Collar (about 5 seconds), until your collar vibrates twice, and the Halo Logo light flashes RED a few times.
+- Hold the power button for 5-7 seconds, until your collar vibrates twice, and the Halo Logo light flashes RED a few times.
 Your Halo Collar is now in “low-power mode”, meaning that the core functionality is paused and the collar is ready to accept a firmware update.

 - Select "copy" to copy the file from your computer and then navigate back to the Halo Collar’s “drive” (note to remember: you’ve already learned that this could be called “D:”, “E:”, or “noname”).